Fall Brawl '94: War Games: Event

 Ricky Steamboat was originally scheduled to defend the WCW United States Championship against Steve Austin, but he was suffering from a back injury and could not compete.
 As a result, Austin won the United States title by forfeit.
 This was Steamboat's last appearance in WCW as he was fired shortly thereafter and decided to retire from the ring.
 Following the announcement that Austin was the new champion WCW Commissioner Nick Bockwinkel declared that Austin would defend his title against a mystery opponent.
 As Austin was protesting the decision, saying he would not wrestle again that night, Hacksaw Jim Duggan was revealed as the mystery opponent.

-In the triangle match Vader pinned The Guardian Angel in the first part of the match.
+In the triangle match, Big Van Vader pinned The Guardian Angel in the first part of the match.
 The second part, between Vader and Sting ended in a 15-minute time limit draw.
-Referee Nick Patrick declared the match would continue with an overtime period of five minutes.
-The overtime period expired with no decision, so Patrick declared the match to be in sudden death to determine a winner.
-Vader won the match in sudden death when a masked man attacked Sting while Race and the Guardian Angel fought at ringside, distracting Patrick; Sting had knocked Vader down first but Vader got up before Patrick turned his back to the action and declared Vader the winner.
-As per a pre-match stipulation Vader became number one contender for Hulk Hogan's WCW World Heavyweight Championship.
+Referee Nick Patrick continued the match with a five-minute overtime and, when that period expired with no decision, with a sudden death period, in which the first wrestler to be taken off his feet would lose.
+Vader won when a masked man attacked Sting while Race and the Guardian Angel fought at ringside, distracting Patrick; Sting had knocked Vader down first but Vader got up before Patrick turned his back to the action and declared Vader the winner.
+As per a pre-match stipulation, Big Van Vader was declared number one contender for Hulk Hogan's WCW World Heavyweight Championship.

-According to Dusty Rhodes on The War Games DVD, Col. Rob Parker had suffered diarrhea during the final moments of the War Games match.